Back to DWU AI Articles

 1. Introduction

 Airport finance operates within three simultaneously applicable but distinct regulatory and accounting frameworks.
 Each framework applies different definitions, recognition principles, and accounting treatments to the same transactions.
-A transaction that is one thing under Accepted Accounting Principles (GAAP) may be something entirely different under the airport's Airline Use Agreement (AUA) rate resolution, and something different still under the bond document governing the airport's debt.
+A transaction that is one thing under Generally Accepted Accounting Principles (GAAP) may be something entirely different under the airport's Airline Use Agreement (AUA) rate resolution, and something different still under the bond document governing the airport's debt.

 This three-dimensional reality differs from corporate accounting in that airport finance uses three frameworks simultaneously (GASB 34, FAA policy, bond indentures).
 A simple question—"Did the airport recognize revenue in the current fiscal year?"—has three different correct answers depending on which framework applies.
 Consider a specific example: an airport collects passenger facility charges (PFCs) in December 2025, but bonds issued in 2010 define PFC revenues differently than bonds issued in 2015.
 The same December 2025 receipts are recognized as revenues under one bond document but not under another.